Body armor: Late modern use

 At the start of World War I in 1914, thousands of the French cuirassiers rode out to engage the German cavalry who likewise used helmets and armor.
 By that period, the shiny armor plate was covered in dark paint and a canvas wrap covered their elaborate Napoleonic-style helmets.
 Their armor was meant to protect only against sabers and lances.
-The cavalry had to beware of rifles and machine guns, like the infantry soldiers, who at least had a trench to give them some protection.
+The cavalry had to avoid rifle and machine gun fire, unlike infantry soldiers who had trenches for protection.

 Some Arditi assault troops of the Italian army wore body armor in 1916 and 1917.

 By the end of the war the Germans had made some 400,000 Sappenpanzer suits.
 Too heavy and restrictive for infantry, most were worn by spotters, sentries, machine gunners, and other troops who stayed in one place.

 Modern armor

 Soldiers use metal or ceramic plates in their bullet resistant vests, providing additional protection from pistol and rifle bullets.
 Metallic components or tightly woven fiber layers can give soft armor resistance to stab and slash attacks from combat knives and knife bayonets.
 Chain mail armored gloves continue to be used by butchers and abattoir workers to prevent cuts and wounds while cutting up carcasses.